-When you were going through and beginning your college search you had to make many difficult decisions.
+When you were going through your college search, you had to make many difficult decisions.
 What did you hope to get out of your college experience?
 Why attend a small liberal arts college over a large university?
 Now that you have moved into your room and classes are beginning, you are faced with more choices and many opportunities.
-As you try to uncover how to get the most out of your time while you are here, and those things that are meaningful for you, the best way to accomplish these things is to get involved!
+As you try to uncover how to get the most out of your time here and those things that are meaningful for you, the best way to accomplish these things is to get involved!
 It is the people around you and the memories you will create that can make your time studying here a success, and will follow you for years after graduation.

 How can I get involved on campus?
 Here are some things to consider…

 - Check out the schedule of upcoming events and see what is happening this week.

 - Go visit the Student Engagement and Campus Activities (SECA) website and sign up for a club or an organization.
 SECA is the place that organizes, at least in part, the Juniata Activities Board, Student Government, and programs and events like Lobsterfest, Madrigal, Mountain Day, Eagles After Dark, and countless other programs every week.